ArthurVBS/AboutTheBible/README.md

 ## 📝 Features:

+- [x] Shows curiosity about the Bible.
-- [x] Show how the Bible is organized/divided.
+- [x] Shows how the Bible is organized/divided.
-- [ ] Show information about the books that make up the Bible.
+- [x] Shows information about the books that make up the Bible.

 ## ⚙️ Prerequisites: